meltyourface/blank/posts/Mystical-concepts-and-practices/Esoteric-Affirmations-Chakra-Focused-Ritual-for-Self-Healing-and-Growth/index.md

 Vibrational Frequency: 136.10 Hz
 Affirmation: "I give and receive love effortlessly and unconditionally.
 My heart is open, and I am connected to all beings."

-Mudra: Hridaya Mudra (place the tips of the index fingers at the base of the thumbs, then join the tips of the ring and middle fingers with the tips of the thumbs)
+**Mudra**: Hridaya Mudra (place the tips of the index fingers at the base of the thumbs, then join the tips of the ring and middle fingers with the tips of the thumbs)
 Visualization: Imagine a bright green lotus flower in the center of your chest, expanding with each compassionate breath.
 Rite: Perform acts of kindness or volunteer your time to connect with others and cultivate love.